jwaliszko/ExpressiveAnnotations/README.md

 <sub>**Notice: This document describes latest implementation.
 For previous version (concept) &lt; 2.0 take a look at [EA1 branch](https://github.com/JaroslawWaliszko/ExpressiveAnnotations/tree/EA1).**</sub>

 ExpressiveAnnotations is a small .NET and JavaScript library, which provides annotation-based conditional validation mechanisms.
-Given implementations of RequiredIf and AssertThat attributes allows to forget about imperative way of step-by-step verification of validation conditions in many cases.
-This in turn results in less amount of code which is also more compacted, since fields validation requirements are applied as metadata, just in the place of such fields declaration.
+Given RequiredIf and AssertThat attributes allows to forget about imperative way of step-by-step verification of validation conditions in many cases.
+This in turn results in less amount of code which is also more condensed, since fields validation requirements are applied as metadata, just in the place of such fields declaration.

-###RequiredIf vs AssertThat attributes?
+###RequiredIf vs AssertThat attribute?

 RequiredIf indicates that annotated field is required, when given condition is fulfilled.
 AssertThat on the other hand indicates, that non-null annotated field is considered as valid, when given condition is fulfilled.